-Case authors from all disciplines are invited to submit to the 2021 Fox International Business Case Writing Competition.
-Teaching cases and teaching notes should be focused on concepts critical to international business with specific attention to delivery in a virtual environment.
+Case authors from all disciplines are invited to submit to this year’s Fox International Business Case Writing Competition.
+The 2022 theme is “Diverse Protagonists,” with lead sponsorship by the Fox School’s Center for Ethics, Diversity and Workplace Culture.
+Teaching cases should feature protagonists from marginalized backgrounds with specific attention to delivery in a virtual environment.

 Free Workshops for Authors

-Throughout June and July 2021, the Fox School of Business, in conjunction with the Temple Center for International Business Education and Research (CIBER) and Ivey Publishing, will host three free virtual workshops for interested authors.
+Throughout June and July 2022, the Fox School of Business, in conjunction with Ivey Publishing and the Center for Ethics, Diversity and Workplace Culture, will host three free virtual workshops for interested authors.
 The workshops will present online delivery methods and best practices, as well as provide interactive opportunities for authors to hone their cases.
 Participants will learn how to prepare a case plan, opening paragraph and teaching note.

-- June 23 at 9 a.m.
-ET: Case writing fundamentals with Matt Quin, director of Ivey Publishing
+- June 22 at 9 a.m.
+ET: Fundamentals in case writing*

 Nov.
 15: Finalists announced